-Most people love being remembered on their special day so lots of retailers send out birthday or anniversary emails to mark the occasion.
+Most people love being remembered on their special day, so lots of retailers send out birthday or anniversary emails to mark the occasion.
 This type of email can be easily automated, as long as you have your customers’ birthdates.

 Monica Vinader, a jewelry retailer, celebrates customer birthdays by giving 10% off their products.
 By recording the customer’s birth date, the brand can send out an automated birthday email that gives customers an extra incentive and reminder, which tends to lead to more sales.

 After a customer makes a purchase, you want to hear their feedback.
-Were they satisfied, was the product everything they hoped, did the shipping process go smoothly, did they have a positive experience with customer service?
+Were they satisfied?
+Was the product everything they hoped?
+Did the shipping process go smoothly?
+Did they have a positive experience with customer service?

 There are many products that wear down from overuse or simply deserve an upgrade.
 On, a running shoe retailer automates “shoe renewal” for customers who have bought shoes in the past.
-On collects information about the particular subscriber– such as which shoes they bought, when they bought them and how many miles per week they run– and then sends automated emails when that subscriber is due to buy a new pair of shoes.
+On collects information about the particular subscriber, such as which shoes they bought, when they bought them, and how many miles per week they run, and then sends automated emails when that subscriber is due to buy a new pair of shoes.

-This helps the customer assess the state of their running shoes, build brand loyalty, and ultimately purchase another pair of On shoes.
+This helps the customer assess the state of their running shoes, build brand loyalty, and purchase another pair of On shoes.

 Unlike other types of businesses, retailers often have brick-and-mortar campaigns running alongside their online marketing campaigns.
-It’s essential that brands take a holistic approach so that the online and brick and mortar stores are aligned in terms of promotions, look and feel, tone of voice and the like.
+It’s essential that brands take a holistic approach so that the online and brick-and-mortar stores are aligned in terms of promotions, look and feel, tone of voice, and the like.
 Back to an earlier best practice, always be branding and make sure it’s consistent.

 Retailers should send these kinds of emails.
 It connects customers with a tangible location and increases sales.